Hossam-elsheikh/xbook/README.md

     - [ ] rate other users.
     - [ ] report other users.
     - [ ] love books offered by other users.
-    - [ ] add books offered by other users to favourites.
+    - [ ] add books/libraries offered by other users to favourites.
-    - [ ] (FF) chat with other users whom he/she is making exchange with.
+    - [ ] (FF) chat with other users whome he/she is making exchange with.